[Last Updated: 7/18/17]

 - Danny Edwards’ – The Big D sandwich is seriously on point.
 You will leave very happy.
 Avoid the sweet potato fries.

-- Hawg Jaw Que & Brew – This has potential to move higher with more trips.
-I’ve only had the Irish Hawg and it was something very different but fantastic.
+- Hawg Jaw Que & Brew – I had the Irish Hawg on my first trip and it was something very different but fantastic.
 Smoked Corned Beef is definitely worth your time.
+I had the burnt ends the second trip.
+They were super tender and juicy, though they could have had more smoke flavor for my taste.
 They also have a dessert that has garnered blue ribbons, if you can find room for it.
+[Updated: 9/7/17]

 - Zarda – A solid and consistent KC place with the broadest assortment of sauces for you to choose from.